-Richter Boudreau is a son of local celebrity Cynthia who is not very successful and works as a film critic for local newspaper.
-In a short time he loses his job, heritage, and one of his "...
-See full summary »
+Richter Boudreau, the son of local celebrity Cynthia, is not very successful and works as a film critic for a local newspaper.
+In a short time he loses his job and his heritage, and one of ...

 Werner Ernst is a young hospital resident who becomes embroiled in a legal battle between two half-sisters who are fighting over the care of their comatose father.
 But are they really ...
 See full summary »

 5 of 5 people found this review helpful.